Fabalin/stock_analysis/README.md

 ### Analysis of Code

-Globally, the script would cycle through the rows of the dataset defined by its Year and would print the analyzed values in a different workbook based on the parameters specified.
+Globally, the script would cycle through the rows of the dataset defined by its year and would print the analyzed values in a different workbook based on the parameters specified.
 The data would then be formatted to help visualize the differences between each stock.
 For loops were used to cycle through the dataset and conditionals were used to extract the data for analysis if the criteria for tickers is met.

 #### Original Code